 *Editorial Note: This content is not provided or commissioned by the credit card issuer.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and may not have been reviewed, approved or otherwise endorsed by the credit card issuer.
 This site may be compensated through a credit card issuer partnership.

-This article was last updated Jun 12, 2018, but some terms and conditions may have changed or are no longer available.
+This article was last updated Jul 31, 2018, but some terms and conditions may have changed or are no longer available.
 For the most accurate and up to date information please consult the terms and conditions found on the issuer website.

-- Nonetheless, revolving credit balances are increasing again.
-Collectively, Americans carry $984 billion in credit card and other revolving debt.
-Consumer borrowing continues to increase at about a 5%-6% annual rate.
+- Consumer borrowing continues to increase at about a 5%-6% annual rate.

 - Delinquency rates remain relatively modest.